Portable and lightweight

 What kind of dog is this best for?

 The Gonzo Pet Hair Lifter works great for most dogs, although it requires a bit more upkeep if you’re trying to stay on top of pet hair from a larger dog (given it’s a small sponge, and they have more hair to pick up!)
 It collects the tiny little hairs from my poodle-mix, Harry.
 It also lifts the hairs of my brother’s terriers, as well as my mother-in-law’s golden retriever.

 How often do you have to clean it?

 I pick off the hair after each use but don’t actually do a full clean—with soap, water, and drying—until after a major cleanup spree, such as those long weekends of dog sitting when pet hair abounds across my home.
 It gets a bit dingy after those cleaning sessions, so soap, water, and drying do the trick to help it bounce back.

 What surfaces does it work on?

 This is yet another great thing about the Gonzo Pet Hair Lifter.
 Not only does it work on clothing and furniture, but it also collects pet hair stuck in floor crevices, carpet, bedding, or really anything pet hair can latch onto.
 In fact, I’ve even found it helps me collect those inevitable dust bunnies while I’m cleaning, too!
 The manufacturer even recommends it for cleaning computer screens, baseboards, walls, blinds, auto interiors, and more.

 Should you use it dry or wet?

-The Gonzo Pet Hair Lifter works when dry, but not wet.
+The Gonzo Pet Hair Lifter works when dry, not wet.
 If it does get wet, let it fully dry before using it.